tscluster-project/tscluster/docs/introduction.rst

 --------------------
 With tscluster, you can:

-- Use opttscluster subpackage to cluster temporal data using any combination of static or fixed cluster labels and centers with optimality guarantees underscored by Mixed Linear Integer Programming.
+- Clustering temporal data using any combination of static or fixed cluster labels and centers with optimality guarantees underscored by Mixed Linear Integer Programming.

-- Use opttscluster subpackage to find entities that are most likely to change cluster label assignment if a total number of n label changes are allowed.
+- Finding entities that are most likely to change cluster label assignment if a total number of n label changes is allowed.

+We provide two implementations for different use cases:

+- **`opttscluster` subpackage**: Offers a **guaranteed globally optimal** solution based on **Mixed Integer Linear Programming (MILP)** formulations, implemented using the `gurobipy` package.
+  *Requires an active Gurobi license.*

+- **`greedytscluster` subpackage**: Provides a **more scalable**, but **non-optimal** alternative based on **Maxima Minimization (MM)** algorithms.
+  *Does not require a Gurobi license.*

-Tscluster also encompasses the two existing approaches by proving the following classes available in its tskmeans subpackage:
+Tscluster also encompasses the two existing approaches by providing the following classes available in its tskmeans subpackage:
-- TSKmeans class for TSC (builds on tslearn).
+- TSKmeans class for TSC (built on top of tslearn).
-- TSGlobalKmeans class for SLA (builds on sklearn).
+- TSGlobalKmeans class for SLA (built on top of sklearn).

 Tscluster implemented some utility tools in the following subpackages to help in temporal clustering tasks.
-- preprocessing: This can be used to preprocess and load temporal data.
+- Preprocessing: This can be used to preprocess and load temporal data.
 Data can be loaded from either a directory, a file, a list of Pandas DataFrames, or a numpy array file (.npy).

 .. image:: source/images/tscluster_schema.png

 - metric: contains useful temporal clustering evaluation metrics such as inertia and max_dist.
 - tsplot: Useful for seamlessly generating 2D time series plots and 3D waterfall plots of all features within temporal data and the cluster centers.

-..
-With tscluster, you can:

-.. - Cluster time series data with optimality guarantees using ``opttscluster`` subpackage with any of the six shemes in the design space introduced in this paper.
-.. - Use k-means for time series clustering using the ``TSKmeans`` class (built on top of ``tslean``) in the ``tskmeans`` subpackage.
-.. - Do time-series label analysis (TLA) clustering using the  ``TSGlobalKmeans`` class in the ``tskmeans`` subpackage.
-.. - Preprocess time series data using its ``preprocessing`` subpackage.
-.. - Evaluate clustering alogrithms using ``metrics`` subpackage.
-.. - Seamlessly generate plots of the time series and their cluster using its ``tsplot`` subpackage.

 Example usage
 -------------